fuatakgun/eufy_security/README.md

 This is a must for P2P streaming and nice to have for RTSP streaming.
 P2P streaming will use go2rtc to generate stream with a specific RTSP address.
 RTSP streaming will use this for faster streaming.

 There are two ways of doing this, either installing add-on itself or installing Webrtc custom integration.
 I suggest you to install Webrtc custom integration, which includes go2rtc and respective front-end card for faster streaming.

-Installing go2rtc with or without webrtc can be done following this link: https://github.com/fuatakgun/WebRTC .
-This WebRTC is a customized version to manage conditional card easily and further setup would rely on this one.
+Installing go2rtc with or without webrtc can be done following this link: [https://github.com/fuatakgun/WebRTC](https://github.com/AlexxIT/WebRTC) .
+If you prefer to have a dedicadated go2rtc setup (not bundled with webrtc integration), you need to first install over here: https://github.com/AlexxIT/go2rtc

 ## 3. Installing Eufy Security Integration